aws-samples/aws-iot-core-lorawan/transform_binary_payload_pilot_things/README.md

     Please select the default values of parameters by typing "Enter", with the following exceptions:
     - **AWS Region**: select a region supporting AWS IoT Core for LoRaWAN
-    - **ParamServiceApiKey**: enter your API key for the Sensor Library here.
+    - **ParamServiceApiKey**: enter the API key you received after subscribing to the Sensor library service.
     - **ParamGuidProductId**: enter `69714577-5c18-4931-866a-1026b55c603d`.
     - **EnableNodeJSSupport**: please select **false** if you don't want to deploy the Node.JS examples for binary decoding.
     - **EnablePythonSupport**: please select **false** if you don't want to deploy the Python examples for binary decoding.